by John Ellis

 Coming to the first stop sign, I confidently hit the brakes and, lo and behold, the front end shimmied and the brakes did not hold.
 Pumping hard, I finally got the car to stop.

-As my car slowly came to a halt in the middle of the intersection, I thought, “Well, sometimes God answers, ‘No.’” That, of course, raised the uncomfortable problem of how to reconcile Matthew 17:20’s claim that all I needed was faith the size of a mustard seed and nothing would be impossible for me with the Sunday School platitude that sometimes God answers “No.”
+As my car slowly came to a halt in the middle of the intersection, I thought, “Well, sometimes God answers, ‘No.’” That, of course, raised the uncomfortable problem of how Matthew 17:20’s claim that all I needed was faith the size of a mustard seed and nothing would be impossible for me could be reconciled with the Sunday School platitude that sometimes God answers “No.”

 At the time, my immature understanding of God was still ping-ponging between the view of God as a magic genie and that of a distant clockmaker who had wound the world up and then left everything and everyone in it to their own devices, with an instructional manual to help, of course.
 Unfortunately, many Christians are stuck in the same immature understanding of God.

 Matthew 17:20 is one of the most misunderstood passages in the Bible.
-Much of the understanding of the passage, and sadly the teaching, too, treats faith and prayer as if the person praying is a Lost Boy clapping for Tinker Bell.
+Sadly, much of the teaching as well as the understanding of the passage treats faith and prayer as if the person praying is a Lost Boy clapping for Tinker Bell – the harder you clap, the greater chance that she’ll come back to life.
 But that’s not what Jesus was trying to communicate to his disciples.

 For starters, “moving a mountain was a common metaphor in Jewish literature for doing what was seemingly impossible.”
 Paul uses this colloquialism in 1 Corinthians 13:2 when he writes, “and if I have all faith, so as to remove mountains, but have not love, I am nothing.”
 In other words, if my great faith is disconnected from love, my great faith is basically worthless because it’s not being used to edify the Body of Christ for the glory of God.